akka/akka/CONTRIBUTING.md

 - Generation should be **completely automated** and available for scripting.
 - Artifacts that must be included in the Lightbend stack should be published to a maven “documentation” repository as documentation artifacts.

-All documentation is preferred to be in Lightbend's standard documentation format [Paradox](hhttps://github.com/lightbend/paradox).
+All documentation is preferred to be in Lightbend's standard documentation format [Paradox](https://github.com/lightbend/paradox).
-The language used by Paradox is a super-set or Markdown, and is simple to grasp and get contributingRefer to its documentation to learn about the more advanced features it provides (including code etc).
+The language used by Paradox is a super-set or Markdown which supports most Github Flavored Markdown extensions as well as additional directives to facilitate writing documentation for software projects.
+Refer to its documentation to learn about the more advanced features it provides (including code etc).

 To generate documentation you can: